 As of 14 August 2018, ALL waste electrical and electronic equipment comes under the directive.

 Many manufacturers selling industrial products into the EU market have come to understand at least one of The WEEE Directive requires producers of electrical and electronic equipment who sell their products in the EU to operate a recycling program.
 This directive exempted industrial products in the first years of its implementation, focusing primarily on waste consumer electronics and electrical equipment.
 As of 14 August 2018, the transition period ends and ALL waste electrical and electronic equipment (EEE) comes under the directive, except those specific classes exempted in Articles 3 & 4.
 How does this affect machine builders and manufacturers of other kinds of products?
 Read on for the answer to these questions and more.

 What is WEEE?

-- equipment which is dependent on electric currents or electromagnetic fields in order to work properly and equipment for the generation, transfer and measurement of such currents and fields and designed for use with a voltage rating not exceeding 1 000 volts for alternating current and 1 500 volts for direct current;
+The key to understanding the application of this directive is understanding what constitutes WEEE and to understand that, we need to know how electrical and electronic equipment is defined.
+The WEEE directive defines EEE as: “electrical and electronic equipment” or “EEE” equipment which is dependent on electric currents or electromagnetic fields to work properly and equipment for the generation, transfer and measurement of such currents and fields and designed for use with a voltage rating not exceeding 1 000 volts for alternating current and 1 500 volts for direct current;